voidl00p/markupdown/README.md

 # Markupdown

 Markupdown is a dead-simple static site generator.
 You write a `build.py` file that calls Markupdown commands and run it.
-That's it!

 Here's what a `build.py` file looks like:

 ```python
 #!/usr/bin/env python3